USCMA Executive Committee 2018

-Arthur Gurjian – Partner Relations Officer
+Arthur Gurjian – Partner Relations (Peer Professional Development) Officer

 Arthur joined the USCMA Executive Committee in 2016 as a general member after completing the Master of Coaching Psychology in 2015.
 Arthur is an Executive Coach and Business Consultant focusing on leadership, strategic sales performance and strengths based coaching for individuals and teams.

-Katrina Darnbrough – New Member Officer
+Katrina Darnbrough – Membership Officer